 The history of syrup

-Syrup was first documented to have been collected in North America by the indigenous people.
-The practise was then adopted by the Europeans, who went on to refine the production method, and by the 1970s syrup was being refined even further producing the syrup we eat today.
+The syrup was first documented to have been collected in North America by the indigenous people.
+The practice was then adopted by the Europeans, who went on to refine the production method, and by the 1970s syrup was being refined even further producing the syrup we eat today.

 Maple syrup is valued based on its density and translucency – and is most commonly dribbled over pancakes, waffles, oatmeal and porridge.
 It can also be used as an ingredient in baking, and as a sweetener.

 The sap is ‘tapped’ from sugar trees aged between 30 to 40 years in Springtime, and each tree can support between one and three taps depending on the diameter of the trunk.
 The average maple tree will produce between 30 to 45 litres per season.
 Each season lasts between four to eight weeks – weather dependant.
 Starch is stored in the roots for the winter and then rises through the trunk which is when the sugary sap can then be tapped.
 The sap is not tapped and collected at night because the drop in temperature is problematic for the steady rise and flow of sap.

 The sap is collected and boiled down in order to obtain a pure syrup.
 It is made by boiling 20-50 volumes of sap over an open fire at a temperature of 4.1°C (39.4°F).
 The amount to be boiled depends on the concentration of the syrup.
 The process of boiling the syrup must be an extremely controlled one to accurately ensure the correct sugar content.
 If you over boil the syrup it will eventually crystallise, while under-boiled can lead to a watery substance that will spoil quickly.
 Next, the syrup is filtered to remove what is known as sugar sand, a substance made up mainly of sugar crystals and calcium malate which cause an unpleasant gritty texture if left.